-Record a Call to Action in Your Videos
+Record a call to action in your videos

-“If you liked this video, then hit the like button and subscribe.”
+“If you liked this video, then hit the Like button and subscribe.”

 Many YouTubers include a call to action along those lines at the end of their videos to grow their viewership.
-By suggesting the intended action you want them to take, your audience is more likely to actually take it.
+By suggesting the intended action you want them to take, your audience is more likely to take it.